-T-a: Anti-Idling/Congestion Strategies for roadways (usual reduction - Mobile NOx and CO2 $\sim$ 1%)
+T-a: Anti-Idling/Congestion Strategies for roadways (usual reduction - Mobile NO_x and CO2 ~1%)

 Measure: The project reduces vehicle idling by implementing strategies that reduce or remove impediments to the free flow of motor vehicles.
 The idling reductions are quantified by determining the emissions reduction associated with the reduction in idling time compared to a base case scenario where the strategy was not implemented.
 The reduced/eliminated emissions are then compared to the total emissions associated with the project to determine the percentage of emissions reduced.
 The reduction may be determined by utilizing traffic model runs comparing the project with and without the emission reduction strategy.
-If this data is unavailable the user may propose to estimate the emission reductions based on assumptions of the likely reductions associated with measure, as derived from

-SMAQMD Recommended Guidance for Land Use Emission Reductions Version 3.2 April 1, 2015 national averages or existing research and literature; all approaches are subject to review by SMAQMD staff.
+If this data is unavailable the user may propose to estimate the emission reductions based on assumptions of the likely reductions associated with measure, as derived from national averages or existing research and literature; all approaches are subject to review by SMAQMD staff.

-Applicability for Ozone Precursor and GHG: This measure is applicable to all land uses in urban, suburban, and rural contexts that include roadways or intersections within the project scope.
+Applicability for Criteria Pollutants and GHG: This measure is applicable to all land uses in urban, suburban, and rural contexts that include roadways or intersections within the project scope.
 It is appropriate for roadway and intersection projects, and may be appropriate for residential, retail, office, industrial and mixed-use projects that include roadways and intersections.